-I was lucky to capture this close-up shot of a Whitetail Doe and Fawn grooming each other at the Sequoyah National Wildlife Refuge in Oklahoma.
-It was a warm August morning, and the deer were bedding down for the day in the shade of the trees.
+I was thrilled to capture this intimate moment between a doe and her fawn at the Sequoyah National Wildlife Refuge in Oklahoma on August 24, 2018.
+It was a warm morning, and the pair were nestled in the shade of the trees, grooming each other as the day grew warmer.

 Steve,